M-J-Robbins/good-email-code/email-code/template.md

 ### dir
 This sets the language direction either as left to right (`ltr`) or right to left (`rtl`).

+### xmlns
+These 2 settings are used to help Windows Outlook support `xmlns:v="urn:schemas-microsoft-com:vml"` is needed if you want to use VML in your markup, although if you prefer this can be placed [diretly on the VML](../email-enhancements/svg-to-vml#xmlns) shapes you use.
+I still need to do some more research into `xmlns:o="urn:schemas-microsoft-com:office:office"`.

 ## Meta
 There are a number of meta elements set here so lets look at them individually.